Itsyourdriver/itsyourdriver.github.io/content/posts/an-update.md

 ![ready or not is a game](https://us-east-1.tixte.net/uploads/your.driver.fyi/ReadyOrNotSteam-Win64-Shipping_7oWqReyNhy.jpg)

 this is alot more of a rant or vent or whatever you want to call it then anything actually readable, but if you read the entire thing I appreciate it.

+edit: I realize how jumbled this post is, i'll probably have more cohesive stuff out soon.

 until next time,